 Actors Who Could Have Been 007

 - Cary Grant was the first choice for the role of James Bond in Dr. No before Sean Connery was cast.
 However, Grant turned down the offer due to his reluctance to commit to a three-film contract and on the fact that he was considered "too old" for the part.
-Furthermore, his salary was equal to the budget for the movie.

 - Clint Eastwood and Burt Reynolds were offered the part of James Bond in Live and Let Die before Roger Moore was cast.
 However, Eastwood and Reynolds declined the offer due to their insistence that James Bond should be portrayed by a British actor.